Secmetrics/bao.secmetrics.no/_u2fapi/u2f_signURL.md

   https://example.com/u2flogin?username=xxx&returnUrl=xxx&challenge=xxx&signature=xxx
 ```

-But when doing the request, just add for example "https://example.com/u2flogin" to the "returnUrl" parameter, we will generate the full version for your application.
-Making sure that you application has such an URL address in order to verify the sign return URL by calling the API:
+When doing the request, just add for example "https://example.com/u2flogin" to the "returnUrl" parameter, we will generate the full version for your application.
+Making sure that you application has such an URL address to consume those parameters in order to verify the sign return URL by calling the API:
 {: .info }

 ```